kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

-CSINode gains one annotation (~100-200 bytes per driver). `Spec.Drivers` fields are unchanged in size, just populated by external-attacher instead of kubelet.
+CSINode gains one `driverRegistrations` entry per driver, roughly 100-200 bytes. `Spec.Drivers` is unchanged in size, although external-attacher populates it instead of kubelet.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?